 I wonder if using nicotine e-liquid is a factor.
-I’ve been using nicotine e-liquid the last few months to help me stay awake.
+I’ve been using nicotine e-liquid for the last few months to help me stay awake.
 Before that, I only used to use nicotine-free e-liquid.
 For day 3, I’ll try only using nicotine-free e-liquid.

 The nicotine e-liquid must still interact with my PPPD because it’s when I’m using my laptop that I truly become unable to do anything.

 Just switched over to nicotine-free e-liquid and I’m already feeling better, slowly but surely.
 I don’t know why I didn’t consider this before.
-I guess I was too focused on the fact that it kept me from having mini blackouts all the time, and allowing me to stay awake.
-But what can I use instead to stop them feeling constantly tired and having mini blackouts?
+I guess I was too focused on the fact that it kept me from having mini blackouts all the time, and allowed me to stay awake.
+But what can I use instead to stop feeling constantly tired and having mini blackouts?
 I can’t drink caffeine or use stimulants.